graceswang/cse15l-lab-reports/Lab1.md

 ![Image](531696611503_.pic.jpg)

-  The working directory is /home/lecture1/messages. command `ls` is used to list the folders and files in the given path, and here we try to list the content in the fileen-us.txt.
+  The working directory is /home/lecture1/messages. command `ls` is used to list the folders and files in the given path, and here we try to list the content in the file:en-us.txt.
 It's not an error.

   - command `cat` with a path to a file as an argument.